United States · January

 - •Clear winter skies for stargazing

-- •Fewer hikers on popular trails
+- •Fewer crowds on trails

 What to pack for Sedona in January